 Learning To Manage Creativity

-People – the ‘cast’ of the drama If you have the luxury of choosing people to work with then this may present a dilemma.
-On the one hand, you want as much diversity as possible, because that is where new insights and connections will come from.
+People – the ‘cast’ of the drama.
+If you have the luxury of choosing people to work with then this may present a dilemma.
+On the one hand, you want as much diversity as possible.
+This is where new insights and connections will come from.

-On the other hand, they must work well together, because creative work requires a high level of personal openness and risk taking, and a lot of interaction.
+On the other hand, they must work well together.
+Creative work requires a high level of personal openness and risk taking, and a lot of interaction.

 If possible you should:

 - Choose people who have the skills to manage high levels of difference comfortably.

 - Design sessions/meetings so that they are less sensitive to the adverse effects of large interpersonal differences.

 - Facilitate the session in such a way that you ‘manage’ adverse effects as (or before) they emerge.